AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 -------------------------

-Recall that we said Boolean'Size is always 1.
+Recall that we said :ada:`Boolean'Size` is always 1.
 Suppose we have an array of 16 Boolean components.
 How big are objects of the type?
 For the sake of efficient access, each component is almost certainly allocated an individual byte rather than a single bit.
-Our array of 16 Booleans will be reported by 'Size to be 128 bits.
+Our array of 16 Booleans will be reported by :ada:`'Size` to be 128 bits.
 If you wanted a bit-mask, in which each Boolean component is allocated a single, you have a problem.
 Naturally there is a solution.